 Answer: Yes, you can register a dormant Ltd company in the UK.
 A dormant company has no significant accounting transactions and is often used to reserve a company name or prepare for future trading.

 Question 2.
-Do I need a business bank account to register Ltd in UK?
+Do I need a business bank account to register an Ltd in the UK?

 Answer: No, a business bank account is not required for registration.
 However, once your Ltd company is formed, a separate business account is essential for managing finances and maintaining compliance.

 Question 3.
-Can I convert a sole trader business into a Ltd company in the UK?
+Can I convert a sole trader business into an Ltd company in the UK?

-Answer: Yes, you can transition from a sole trader to a Ltd company.
+Answer: Yes, you can transition from a sole trader to an Ltd company.
 This involves forming a new limited company and transferring assets, contracts, and accounts to the new entity.